 The prompt is an optional parameter.
 If this is given, it is written to the standard output without a trailing newline.

-I will show you examples of using the Python input function with leap years, square roots and other in the later part of this tutorial, first, let me explain the difference between the Python raw_input and input functions.
+I will show you examples of using the Python input function with leap years, square roots, and others in the later part of this tutorial, first, let me explain the difference between the Python raw_input and input functions.

 Now, let us see a few examples of using the input Python function.